-We account for stock options under the fair value recognition provisions of Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment."
-Under this standard, our estimate of compensation expense requires us to determine the appropriate fair value model and a number of complex and subjective assumptions including our stock price volatility, employee exercise patterns, future forfeitures and related tax effects.
+Our estimate of compensation expense requires us to determine the appropriate fair value model and a number of complex and subjective assumptions including our stock price volatility, employee exercise patterns, future forfeitures and related tax effects.
 The most significant assumptions are our estimates of the expected volatility and the expected term of the award.
 We have limited historical information available to support the underlying estimates of certain assumptions required to value stock options.
 The value of a stock option is derived from its potential for appreciation.
 The more volatile the stock, the more valuable the option becomes because of the greater possibility of significant changes in stock price.
 Because there is a market for options on our common stock, we have considered implied volatilities as well as our historical realized volatilities when developing an estimate of expected volatility.

 The expected option term also has a significant effect on the value of the option.
 The longer the term, the more time the option holder has to allow the stock price to increase without a cash investment and thus, the more valuable the option.
 Further, lengthier option terms provide more opportunity to exploit market highs.
 However, empirical data shows that employees, for a variety of reasons, typically do not wait until the end of the contractual term of a nontransferable option to exercise.
 Accordingly, companies are required to estimate the expected term of the option for input to an option-pricing model.
 As required under the accounting rules, we review our valuation assumptions at each grant date and, as a result, from time to time we will likely change the valuation assumptions we use to value stock based awards granted in future periods.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
-As a result, if factors change and we use different assumptions, our stockbased compensation expense could be materially different in the future.
+As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.
 In addition, we are required to estimate the expected forfeiture rate and recognize expense only for those shares expected to vest.
 If our actual forfeiture rate is materially different from our estimate, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
-As of March 31, 2009, \$33.2 million of total unrecognized compensation expense related to stock options is expected to be recognized over a weighted-average period of 2.5 years.
-See Note 3 to the Condensed Consolidated Financial Statements for a further discussion on stock-based compensation.
+As of March 31, 2010, \$25.4 million of total unrecognized compensation expense related to stock options was expected to be recognized over a weighted-average period of 1.92 years in addition to \$13.4 million of total unrecognized compensation expense relating to RSUs, which was expected to be recognized over 3.87 years.
+See Note 3 to the Consolidated Financial Statements for a further discussion on stock-based compensation.